Y0Coss/docs-fork/pages/network/ovhcloud_connect/occ-provider-control-panel/guide.en-gb.md

 ![add datacentre](images/l3dc4.png){.thumbnail}

-You can add multiple routing configurations within the same data centre.
-The configuration type (BGP or Static) chosen for your first configuration will then apply to the next configuration in the same data centre.
+You can add multiple routing configurations within the same availability zone.
+The configuration type (BGP or Static) chosen for your first configuration will then apply to the next configuration in the same availability zone.

 ![add datacentre](images/l3dc6.png){.thumbnail}

 ### Deletion of vCenter resources

-Each resource (PoP or DC) can be deleted individually, but deleting a parent resource such as DC or POP will automatically delete all the subresources.
+Each resource (PoP or AZ) can be deleted individually, but deleting a parent resource such as AZ or POP will automatically delete all the subresources.

 Recursive removal is slower than sequential removal of each resource.

 > [!primary]
-> If a DC configuration is shared between two or more OVHcloud Connect services, removing the PoP configuration from a single OVHcloud Connect service will not affect the DC resource.
+> If a AZ configuration is shared between two or more OVHcloud Connect services, removing the PoP configuration from a single OVHcloud Connect service will not affect the AZ resource.
 >

 #### Deleting a Routing Configuration